frederic-perez/AmE-dictionary/data/dictionary.md

 __crux__ _n_ :four: __1__ A vital or decisive stage, point, etc. (often in the phrase _the crux of the matter_) A puzzling or difficult problem : an unsolved question. _Managers ignore the crux of the matter: people don’t leave jobs; they leave managers._ __2__ A baffling problem or difficulty.
 An essential point requiring resolution or resolving an outcome. __3__ A main or central feature (as of an argument).
 __crwth__ _n_ :pencil2::astonished: An ancient Celtic stringed instrument that is plucked or bowed.
 __cry foul__ _v_ :three: To protest against something that has happened. _But alcohol-safety groups cry foul, saying alcohol makers take credit where it isn’t due._
-__crybaby__ _n_ :dart::two: A person given to excessive complaints and crying and whining. _Syn_ bellyacher, complainer, grumbler, moaner, sniveller, squawker, whiner
+__crybaby__ _n_ :dart::three: A person given to excessive complaints and crying and whining. _Syn_ bellyacher, complainer, grumbler, moaner, sniveller, squawker, whiner
 __cryotherapy__
 __cryptojacking__
 __cryptomining__